snakekn/nk-port/content/nadav.md

 *i recently broke some glass and wasn't sure what to do with it. i love tie-dying clothes so i tie-dyed the broken glass shards and made a candle out of them.*

-![a pan full of pumpkin scones.](/projects/nadav/scones.png) *i've also gotten into baking. my dad requested pumpkin scones in appreciation of the fall pumpkin season*
+![a pan full of pumpkin scones.](/projects/nadav/scones.png) *i've also gotten into baking. my dad requested pumpkin scones in appreciation of the fall pumpkin season.*

-![nadav strapped into a snowboard ready to go down a sand dune.](/projects/nadav/sand.png) *call me silly or my ideas crazy, just don't call me away from nature. death valley, 2021.*
+![nadav strapped into a snowboard ready to go down a sand dune.](/projects/nadav/sand.png) *call me silly or my ideas crazy, just don't call me away from nature.*
+*death valley, 2021.*